FAQs

 Take a look at some of the answers to frequently asked questions by entrepreneurs:

-Once feedback from the event is provided by Henley Business Angels, companies are invited to follow up and arrange meetings with those that indicated their interest to explore investment.
+Once feedback from the event is received, HBA will connect the Lead Angel and the founder to begin discussions.
 The meetings can be held in-person or virtually, however, the coordination of these meetings is the responsibility of the entrepreneur.
 It is recommended to either pre-select and state your meeting dates during the pitch, or create an event poll to identify a suitable time; you do not want to irritate potential investors with extensive email trails trying to finalise a date.

 If companies require a room for the meetings with members, entrepreneurs can book a room at Henley Business School via Faith Riches, HBA Administrator.
 Faith can be contacted on f.v.e.riches@henley.ac.uk or 0118 378 3239.

 Next steps and timetables are to be determined by the company and interested members.
 Entrepreneurs requiring independent advice, support and guidance should contact either their own adviser or a member of those professional service firms supporting HBA representatives.
 Entrepreneurs will have met these individuals during the Investment Readiness Workshop.
-Jurek Sikorski and Gareth Hawkins, Directors of HBA, are also available to offer help and support.
+Chris Rees, Co-Managing Director of HBA, is also available to offer help and support.

 Typically, if Henley Business Angels are interested in an investment, they will then move towards conducting due diligence and the company will create a data room for this purpose.
 Following successful due diligence, the company and interested member(s) will progress to issuing a term sheet.
 Following the agreement of the term sheet, the process of drawing up and signing a shareholder agreement, or a Deed of Adherence to an existing shareholder agreement, will take place.
 This process is the responsibility of the company and investing HBA member(s) and/or guest(s) to organise, as is obtaining appropriate legal advice.
 Henley Business Angels recommends that companies seek appropriate legal, financial, IP and tax advice during the process of finalising any investment deal.